 Perhaps the best evidence of the potential of Coteaux Varois for fine wine production comes from the level of investment in the wider region.
 The zone has attracted winemakers’ attention from across Europe over the past two decades, including Burgundy magnet Louis Latour.
 A stalwart of excellent Pinot Noir, the negociant decided to plant that famous grape on sites near the commune of Aups, located further north of the Coteaux Varois boundaries.
 To coax such finesse and elegance out of Pinot Noir grown in Provence is a testament to how far this beautiful region has come.

 Roses are among the best in Provence

-However, it is the powerful and yet balanced red blends that are now eliciting the most interest from sommeliers and wine buyers.
+However, the powerful and yet balanced red blends are now eliciting the most interest from sommeliers and wine buyers.
 Coteaux Varois, its wines currently in an exciting state of flux, is so much more than (unbaptized) consumers give it credit for.
 There is real finesse inherent to these wines, a potent combination of Provencal fruit and charm, merged with the structure and refinement one would expect from a good Bordeaux.
 The region has proved it can play a steady hand in a competitive global wine market, producing serious, terroir-driven essences of southern France with class and distinction.